 Lord help us to see that making Your deeds known among the peoples is as fundamental as giving You thanks and calling upon Your name.

 This Verse Reminds Us To Talk To God

 From the beginning to the end of Scripture, we see people created by God to call upon his name.
 Even just this is so basic, but it’s so awesome.
 You and I were created for relationship with God where he speaks to us and we speak to him.
 Where we call upon God even what we’re about to do right now in prayer.
 What a privilege.
 And then we get to speak to God.
 God didn’t have to design it this way, where we would hear from him and call upon him, speak to him.
 But he has, he’s designed us for relationship with him.

 “Give thanks to the Lord, call upon his name,” and then “make known his deeds among the peoples.”
 Now, is that just as basic to the Bible as giving thanks and calling upon God?
 I would argue it is.
-Make known the deeds of God, the works of God, what he has done to save us from our sins, to draw us to himself, make known his deeds among the peoples.
+Make known the deeds of God.
+And the works of God.
+What he has done to save us from our sins.
+Make known his deeds among the peoples.
 So not just among people generally, but the peoples, meaning the nations, the tribes, the tongues, the languages, all the different groups of people in the world.
 Make known God’s deeds among all of them.

 So God, we pause today and we give you thanks.
 We give you thanks for every good thing in our lives.
 There is nothing good in us, around us, that did not come from you.
 So we pause right now and we give you thanks and we call upon you.
 God, we want to grow in our relationship with you.
 We need your help, your grace, your mercy in so many ways in our lives.
 We want to tell you that we love you, we glorify you, we praise you.
-We want to grow in closer relationship with you.
-So God, we pray that as we call upon your name, that you would draw us closer and closer to yourself.
+And we want to grow in closer relationship with you.
+So, we pray that as we call upon your name, that you would draw us closer to yourself.